sikopet/blog/posts/devops.md

 Injecting modern concepts into legacy processes
 -----------------------------------------------

+1) Identify the team’s value streams — processes done for the business, or requested by the business.

+2) Each step in the process needs to be clearly defined so that it can be done in a repeatable fashion.
+That is, a reasonably well-trained person should be able to do the step and the result will be the same as the result from another reasonably trained person.

+3) Once the process is defined, amplify the feedback loops.
+That is, make sure each step has a way to raise the visibility of problems so that they are worked on, not ignored.
+Collect measurements on the length, frequency, and failure rate of the steps.
+Make this data available to all involved.

-1) Find pain points and build business case
+4) Find pain points and build business case

 * What problem really needs to be solved?
 * Gather metrics showing how things can improve.
 * Make business case showing why we need change and what we will get.

-2) Find allies, share and collaborate
+5) Find allies, share and collaborate

 * Ex. find people outside your team who can benefit from the change.

-3) Start small and build from the bottom up
+6) Start small and build from the bottom up

 * Start with something easy to build confidence while working out issues.
 * Ex. document => share documentation => automate (script) => automate more